The Practice

 Jacob Fisher — NorthBreak

-This work is personal…because it was lived before it was named.
+This work is personal—because it was lived long before it was named.

 I also watched retail environments struggle under leadership approaches designed far from the floor.
 Strategies imposed by people who had never worked in those conditions often created more friction than clarity.
 That experience shaped everything I believe about leadership.

-• I spent seventeen years writing and revising a single novel—submitting it to agents and publishers, having it read and rejected—before ultimately letting it go and moving on
+Alongside that work, I spent seventeen years writing and revising a single novel—submitting it to agents and publishers, watching it get read and rejected, and ultimately letting it go.

-• Learned that endurance is not the same as stubbornness, and that letting go is not the same as failure
+That process taught a quiet but important distinction: endurance is not the same as stubbornness, and letting go is not the same as failure.

-• After leaving retail in 2018, spent 4 years as a researcher and cataloguer with a renowned rare book dealer
+After leaving retail in 2018, I spent four years as a researcher and cataloguer with a rare book dealer, working with inventory ranging from $50 to $7,000 and handling legitimately rare materials within established cataloguing systems.

-• Worked alongside a brilliant operator constrained by legacy infrastructure and deep resistance to change
+The work placed me alongside a brilliant operator constrained by legacy infrastructure and deep resistance to change.

-I stepped away when the work was complete, but the lesson stayed: autonomy without structure is fragile, and independence without governance is exhausting—whether you’re running a Fortune 500 or a one-person operation.
+I stepped away when the project concluded, but the lesson stayed with me: autonomy without structure is fragile, and independence without governance becomes exhausting—whether you’re running a Fortune 500 company or a one-person business.

 The Origin of NorthBreak